What is Faced Plywood?

 Faced Plywood Maintenance and Care

-Proper maintenance is key to extending the lifespan of faced plywood, especially when it’s reused multiple times in construction projects.
+Proper maintenance extends the service life of faced plywood, especially when teams reuse it across multiple pours in construction projects.
 With the right care, film face ply and formwork plywood can retain their strength and durability over many uses.

 Cleaning and Reusing Faced Plywood

-After each use, faced plywood should be cleaned thoroughly to remove any debris or residue from the concrete.
+Clean faced plywood thoroughly after each use to remove debris and concrete residue.
 For film plywood, this involves wiping down the surface with a damp cloth and mild detergent.
 Avoid using harsh chemicals that could damage the phenolic film.

-• Before reusing plywood, inspect each sheet for cracks, warping, or damage to the film layer.
-Minor damages, such as scratches, can be repaired with wood filler or sealant.
-However, severely damaged plywood may need to be replaced to ensure safety and structural integrity during the next project.
+- Before reusing plywood, inspect each sheet for cracks, warping, or damage to the film layer.
+Repair minor damage, such as scratches, with wood filler or a suitable sealant.
+However, replace severely damaged panels to protect safety and maintain structural integrity on the next pour.

 Proper Storage Between Uses